AviatrixSystems/Docs/HowTos/paloalto_API_setup.rst

 ==========================================      ==========
 **Setting**                                     **Value**
 ==========================================      ==========
-Transit VPC ID                                  The Transit VPC ID for the Transit DMZ deployment. .
+FireNet VPC ID                                  The FireNet VPC ID for the Firewall Network deployment.
 Firewall instance ID                            The firewall EC2 instance ID.
 Aviatrix Controller monitors the health of this instance and determines fail over when it becomes unreachable.
 Firewall Name (Optional)                        A name to remember.
 Firewall Vendor Type                            Select PAN